markdist/markdist.github.com/services.md

 ---------
 Our marketing team includes:

-* 4 marketing seniors who create and coordinate the marketing plans and activities
+* Marketing seniors who create and coordinate the marketing plans and activities
-* 2 marketing executive who execute the projects
+* Marketing executives who execute the projects
-* an experienced promo team (around 45 people) equipped with training staff, supervisors, promo team leaders and promo girls, all working as part of our permanent team
+* An experienced promo team equipped with training staff, supervisors, promo team leaders and promo girls, all working as part of our permanent team

 We have an in-house Promotion Agency that handles various tasks from in store promotions, to sponsoring events and sampling.